jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_B--GettingOnTheInternets.md

 	This will take some time.
 Raspberry Pi is pulling down all the newest versions of software packages, authenticating their checksums, expanding and installing the new packages.
 When it has completed, you will be back at the command prompt.
 Check for any errors in the upgrade text being printed.

-	Re-run the `update` and `dist-upgrade` commands until you see the results as follows:
+	Re-run the `update` and `dist-upgrade` commands until you see the successful completion results reported as follows:

 		$ sudo apt-get dist-upgrade
 		Reading package lists...
 Done